 Overall, if things work, then this page will be a inspiration for many people to start investing and appreciate the journey of what it really takes to be a long term investor.

 If in case the whole concept is a failure, you can rip my case off via the comments explaining what a stupid jackass I was.
-For me while that would mean I would go down as a dumb guy, the best part is since every decision is documented I can always go back and analyze as to what actually went wrong and based on the actual evidence, you can avoid all my blunders.
+For me while that would mean I would go down as a dumb guy, the best part is since every decision is documented you and I can always go back and analyze as to what actually went wrong.
+Then based on the actual evidence, you can avoid all my blunders.

 Either way, its a win-win for you!